CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatRounds.md

 # Combat Rounds

 Combat is run in a Round-by-round format.
 Each character can perform 1 combat roll within a round (though additional things like climbing as part of your movement or reactively dodging arrows are expected) with liberties regarding the narrative flow of the game.
-For instance it doesn't take an action to shout out something to another character while fighting a monster, though it would take a round to explain something complicated.
+For instance, it doesn't take an action to shout out something to another character while fighting a monster, though it would take a round to explain something complicated.

 Actions in combat rounds are not solely movements and attacks.
 A combat action can be anything a person could do within a few seconds, such as turning over a table with their weapon, swinging from a chandelier, or dropping a boulder onto an enemy.
 The Narrative flow you develop while playing will guide you in what the players can do in the game, and how long it will take to do it.